-Many weight loss blogs and experts have called oatmeal the “perfect food” for those who are looking to shed fat.
-According to those sources, oatmeal provides a slow and steady source of complex carbohydrates, which can prevent hunger and promote fat loss.
+Many weight loss blogs and experts have called oatmeal the “perfect food” for those who are looking to shed fat because, according to these sources, oatmeal provides a slow and steady source of complex carbohydrates, which can prevent hunger and thus promote fat loss.

-They say that you don’t have to worry about oatmeal triggering excess insulin or high blood sugar because it’s “low-glycemic” and therefore will trickle into the blood slowly.
+In a nutshell, they say that you don’t have to worry about oatmeal triggering excess insulin or high blood sugar because it’s a “low-glycemic” food and therefore delivers a slow, steady source of energy and sustenance that won’t cause fat storage .

 Is It True That Oatmeal Can Promote Weight Loss?

-There’s no doubt that plenty of people have used oatmeal as a foundation food in their fat loss program; in fact, many bodybuilders have used oatmeal in their diets and have been able to achieve extremely low body fat percentages, even in the single digits range!
+There’s no doubt that plenty of people have used oatmeal as a foundation food in their fat loss program; in fact, bodybuilders have used oatmeal as a staple in their diet and have been able to achieve extremely low body fat percentages, even in the single digits range while consuming oatmeal daily!

 Oatmeal can definitely be a good addition to many people’s fat loss arsenal, but is it right for everyone?

 You see, oatmeal can promote fat loss in some people because it may keep hunger at bay, satisfy a craving, and simultaneously improve metabolism.
-For others, however, like myself, we can get fat off of oatmeal because it promotes a high blood sugar, which results in low blood sugar and thus raging hunger.
+For others, however, like myself, we can get fat off of oatmeal because it promotes a high blood sugar, which results in compensatory low blood sugar and thus raging hunger and cravings.
 Thus oats can be a friend or foe, depending on the metabolic tendencies of the person who eats it!

 For The Love of Pete!
 Is Eating Oatmeal for Weight Loss a Good Idea or Not?